A Sex Offender Notification has been sent to all District staff and families, Oct. 5, 2018

 • Efficacy Academy (Click here to see brochure) is a summer program that teaches “growth mindset” to raise self-esteem in 5th graders and prepares them for entering the middle school years.

 • STEM (Science, Technology, Engineering, Math) Robotics Engineering is taught in grade K-8.
 STEMscopes, for K-5, provides a hands-on approach that is inquiry-based.
 Project Lead the Way, for K-12, focuses on engineering and project-based problem solving to increase critical thinking.

 • The Sister Schools Program at the High School is now in its 19th year of reciprocal exchanges with schools in France and Senegal.
 The program helps nurture respect and understanding for different cultures.

 • WISE (Wise Individualized Senior Experience) provides high school seniors the opportunity to work with staff mentors on community internships or research projects allowing them to explore personal interests and careers.
 A daily journal and culminating oral presentation are required for credit.

-• Fresh Start Alternative High School Program provides effective, comprehensive and flexible ways for students to complete courses for graduation.
+• Fresh Start Alternative High School Program (Click here to see a brochure) provides effective, comprehensive and flexible ways for students to complete courses for graduation.
 A smaller class size and unique physical setting provides 1-to-1 support and computer access.

 • Bilingual Classes at the elementary level is piloting a way for ENL (English as a New Language) learners to succeed at an early age.

-• Mentoring Opportunities with MS SOAR offer role-models for students and prevention-based support groups and activities.
+• Mentoring Opportunities with SOAR (Click here to see brochure) offer role-models for students and prevention-based support groups and activities.

 • Project SEE (Student Enrichment Experiences) is a 6th grade, two-day team-building camping trip that promotes mutual respect for others.